Ibrahim al-Makadmeh: Biography

 Al-Makadmeh, age 52, was the father of seven children.
 He was a devoted preacher and political activist opposed to the Israeli occupation of Palestine.
-He was born in 1952, four years after his family was expelled from the village of Yibna, south-west of Jerusalem, when Israel was created.
+He was born in 1952, four years after his family fled from the village of Yibna, south-west of Jerusalem, when Israel was created.
 Al-Makadmeh's family fled to the refugee camps at Bureij and later moved to Jabalia.

 After graduating from secondary school in Jabalia, al-Makadmeh studied dentistry in Egypt where he adopted the Islamist ideology of the Muslim Brotherhood.
-When he returned to Gaza, al-Makadmeh began organizing th Palestinian Islamist movement and a few years later, he and Sheikh Ahmed Yassin founded Hamas, the Palestinian Islamic resistance movement.
+When he returned to Gaza, al-Makadmeh began organizing the Palestinian Islamist movement and a few years later, he and Sheikh Ahmed Yassin founded Hamas, the Palestinian Islamic resistance movement.

 In 1984, the Israelis arrested, charged and convicted al-Makadmeh with possessing and supplying arms to Palestinian militants.
 During his eight years in Israeli prisons he allegedly was subjected to physical and psychological torture.

-In 1992, he was released from prison and began working as dentist at the Shifa Hospital in Gaza while continuing his Hamas activities.
+In 1992, he was released from prison and began working as a dentist at the Shifa Hospital in Gaza while continuing his Hamas activities.
 His harsh criticisms of Palestinian Authority corruption and the Oslo Accords, as well as vocal support for Hamas attacks on Israel, led the Palestinian Authority to arrest him several times.
 He was detained for three years without charge or trial and allegedly was tortured in custody, this time by Palestinian authorities.